Calories Explained: What They Are and How Many You Need Daily

 Should I "eat back" exercise calories?

-How much protein should I aim for?
+How much protein should I aim for daily?

 Final Thoughts

 Calories are a planning tool, not a moral scorecard.
-Treat them like a budget: set an initial target that fits your real life, then let your weekly trend—not single days—tell you what to adjust.
-Keep protein steady, build meals from minimally processed foods, and use carbs and fats to flex around training and appetite.
-If you stall, change one variable at a time (steps, sleep, food quality, or a 100–200-Calorie nudge) and give it a full two weeks before judging.
-Most importantly, design a routine that still works on your busiest days: a simple breakfast you can repeat, a go-to grocery list, and a default training schedule you can actually keep.
-When the plan is easy to live with, the numbers become simple—and the results become durable.
+Treat them like a budget: set an initial target that fits your real life, then let your weekly trend, not individual days, tell you what needs adjusting.
+Keep protein steady, build meals from minimally processed foods, and use carbohydrates and fats to flex around training and appetite.

 By Altruva Wellness Editorial Team